With billions of users globally, Facebook is obviously doing something right, offering a service that is very much in demand.

 4. Limit who can contact you through Facebook

-Limiting who can see your timeline on Facebook will go a long way to protecting your privacy but it won’t stop all those bizarre friend requests and other messages you get from people you do not know.
+Limiting who can see your timeline on Facebook will go a long way to protecting your privacy but it won’t stop all those bizarre friend requests and other messages you get from people you don’t know.

-To ensure the small minority of strange people on Facebook cannot get in touch with you, you will want to change the setting that allows “Everyone” to make contact.
+To ensure random people on Facebook can’t get in touch with you, you’ll want to change the setting that allows anyone to make contact.

 5. Control who can look you up on Facebook